Cranq-io/cranq-prototypes-doc/testing/case decorator/9a6363c5-0e09-4ad0-ba0a-6dfcda84ccdf.md

 ---

-Decorates assertion records with description and duration.
+Decorates assertion records with description and duration.<br>

 ---